-Plenty of families continue this tradition nowadays - even if they don't necessarily go to church - with fish such as carp, salmon or hake featuring as a centrepiece on many German tables, accompanied by Sauerkraut and fried potatoes.
+Plenty of families continue this tradition nowadays - even if they don't necessarily go to church - with fish such as carp, salmon or hake featuring as a centrepiece on many German tables, accompanied by vegetables and fried potatoes.
 With all the tree-putting-up and present-wrapping, there's a lot to do on Christmas Eve, and so simplicity still rules the day, even for families that are not fond of fish.
-Other popular meals on Christmas Eve include cheese fondu or sausages with potato salad.
+Other popular meals on Christmas Eve include cheese fondue or sausages with Sauerkraut and potato salad.

 Breakfast on Christmas in Germany

 The benefit of holding back on Christmas Eve is that it gives you room to really let rip come Christmas Day.
 The perfect breakfast is absolutely essential for starting your Christmas in style.
 In Germany, a Christmas breakfast usually consists of hearty bread, cold meats and cheeses, and eggs, alongside a number of regional dishes; in the north, many families will have fish with their breakfast.

 After breakfast, there will be plenty of snacks to keep you from feeling peckish until dinner time.
 Germans are particularly fond of spiced biscuits and sweetened cakes like Speculaas and Lebkuchen at Christmas.